William & Mary Tribe: Men

 Diver Shawn McLane was named an All-American in 1985 (1- and 3-meter) and 1986 (3-meter).
-Swimmer Colin Wright was named an All-American in 2020, having been seeded fourth in the 50 yard freestyle and eighth in the 100 yard freestyle at the 2020 NCAA championships that were cancelled due to the 2020 SARS-CoV-2 pandemic.
+Swimmer Colin Wright was named an All-American in 2020, having been seeded fourth in the 50 yard freestyle and eighth in the 100 yard freestyle at the 2020 NCAA championships that were cancelled due to the COVID-19 pandemic.
 Wright also earned a 12th place finish at the 2019 Phillips 66 National Championships in the 50 LCM freestyle.

-The men won every CAA Championship Meet relay for the three-straight years from 2018 to 2020, and won all five of them with conference records in 2020.
-As of 2020, they also held 9 of the 13 individual CAA Records.
+The men won every CAA Championship meet relay for the three straight years from 2018 to 2020, and won all five of them with conference records in 2020.
+As of 2020, they also held nine of the 13 individual CAA Records.

-The team has 6 qualifying times for the 2021 Olympic Trial Qualifier Meet: Jack Doherty-50 Freestyle and 100 Butterfly, Ben Skopic-200 Individual Medley, Ian Thompson-50 Freestyle and Colin Wright-50 & 100 Freestyle.
+The team has six qualifying times for the 2021 Olympic Trial qualifier meet: Jack Doherty-50 freestyle and 100 butterfly, Ben Skopic-200 individual medley, Ian Thompson-50 freestyle, and Colin Wright-50 & 100 freestyle.

 Women

 The women's team has been represented at the NCAA Championship meet on five occasions.
 Erin Sheehey competed at the meet in 1984 and Katie Radloff qualified and competed all four years of her college career from 2007 to 2010, finishing as high as 20th in the nation in the 100 yard freestyle.
 The women have also won three CAA championships: 2007, 2016, and 2017.

-Missy Cundiff '22 has a qualifying time in the 50 Freestyle to attend the 2021 Olympic Qualifier Meet.
+Missy Cundiff '22 had a qualifying time in the 50 freestyle to attend the 2021 Olympic qualifier meet.

 Tennis

 The men's and women's tennis teams play at the Millie West Tennis Facility and the McCormack–Nagelsen Tennis Center.
-Both teams (as of 2015) are the defending CAA tennis champions.
+Both teams have won numerous CAA tennis championships.